Case study · NO. 01

 The hook

-I grew up on Panini albums and FUT squads, and they never met: Panini has the romance of a collection that fills in as the tournament happens, FUT has the game.
+I grew up on Panini albums and FUT squads, and the two never met: Panini has the romance of a collection that fills in as the tournament happens, FUT has the game.
 This glues them together.
-Packs unlock at full-time of real matches; pull a striker who scored that night and his card arrives with a goal sticker on the back — a red card earns the shameful red rectangle.
-Your binder ends the summer as a record of the tournament that actually happened.
+Packs unlock the moment a real match goes full-time; pull a striker who scored that night and his card arrives with a goal sticker on the back — a red card earns the shameful red rectangle.
+By the final, your binder is a record of the tournament that actually happened.

 The hard part

-The live pipeline took longer than any feature: no official free API carries scorers, so it’s ESPN’s feed with a scores-only fallback, a shared cache, and fuzzy name matching that lands “L. Messi” on the right card and never the wrong brother.
+The live pipeline took longer than any feature you can see.
+No official free feed carries goalscorers, so the game leans on ESPN’s, with a scores-only backup, a shared cache, and fuzzy name matching that lands “L. Messi” on the right card and never on the wrong brother.
 The other hard part was human — getting someone to open it once.
-After that they’re in: my friends expected to look one time and found themselves back every day for the streak pack, the unlocks, the arena.
-Arena matches are simulated by a deterministic engine — server and client replay the same seed — and it’s all local-first, no accounts.
-The culmination of everything the other games taught me, and never finished.
+After that they’re in: my friends looked one time to be polite and found themselves back every day for the streak pack, the objectives, the arena.